 Now and then, people ask us for advice on cleaning Porta-Brace cases.
 Since we recondition older cases, we have accumulated quite a bit of experience on this subject, so we thought we would pass along to you what we have learned.

 First, a word on what not to do: don't try to clean your case in a washing machine.
-It won't hurt the materials but it will beat up the case as a whole and distort its shape.
+It won't hurt the materials but it will beat up the case as a whole japanese dating site and distort its shape.
 Dry cleaning is also out of the question.
 In fact, there is no need for a machine to clean a Cordura® case.
 For removing accumulated dust and grit, use a regular vacuum cleaner with the window-blind attachment.
 It will brighten things up.
 We also recommend a brass bristle brush—the kind sold in super markets for scrubbing pots and pans.
 Cordura® is tough.
 A vigorous brass-bristle brushing won't hurt it.

 For dirt that simply will not brush off, we recommend upholstery cleaner which can be bought at most auto supply stores.
 Use it according to the manufacturer's instructions.
 Any stains that the upholstery cleaner won't remove—such as spots of tar, etc.— try removing with lacquer thinner.
 Dab it on with any piece of absorbent cloth or cotton and then wipe it off.
 Lacquer thinner will not harm Cordura® nylon or interior foam padding, but it should not be used on vinyl, so keep it away from clear vinyl windows the white balance cards.